 Translational Engineering in Cancer Program Activities and Selected Scientific Reports

-Keith Paulsen, PhD and Brian Pogue, PhD lead Translational Engineering in Cancer, which is one of six foundational Research Programs at Norris Cotton Cancer Center.
+Keith Paulsen, PhD and Brian Pogue, PhD lead Translational Engineering in Cancer, which is one of four foundational Research Programs at Norris Cotton Cancer Center.
 They meet monthly to exchange findings and discuss new areas of interest.
 The Program has many additional activities to enhance the advancement of science in cancer imaging and radiobiology.
 Of the 22 members, most come from Dartmouth’s Thayer School of Engineering. at Dartmouth, and a significant number have their primary appointments through translational departments at the Geisel School of Medicine.

 Translational Engineering in Cancer sponsors regular programs including the Translational Engineering in Cancer Seminar Series.